MinnPost/object-sync-for-salesforce/docs/extending-before-and-after-saving.md

 add_action( 'object_sync_for_salesforce_pull_fail', 'pull_fail', 10, 5 );
 function pull_fail( $op, $result, $synced_object ) {
     // do things if the save failed
-    // $op is what the plugin tried to do - create, update, upsert, delete
+    // $op is what the plugin tried to do - Create, Update, Upsert, Delete
     // $result is what was returned by the $wordpress class
     // $synced_object is an array like this:
     /*